A Strong Network - Even After Graduation

 Round Square stands for International Understanding.
 This is encouraged, for example, through regular worldwide student exchange programmes, participation in internationally organised social projects and regional and international student conferences.

-For Salem internationalism is a practiced as a matter of course through the diversity of the student body and educational staff as well as in their bilingual surroundings.
+For Salem internationalism is practiced as a matter of course through the diversity of the student body and educational staff as well as in their bilingual surroundings.

 Round Square stands for student participation in democratic processes and the development of a democratic way of thinking.
 For this reason democratic awareness is fostered and strengthened as an important element in the school community.
 In Salem we practice democracy through a strong student government in which students can actively shape student life and experience democracy in their immediate surroundings.
 Many further activities also incorporate democratic processes.